sim642/oop-lambda-template/README.md

 ```
 Observe how 7 to 10 were never even filtered, only matching filtered elements were mapped and everything finished after finding the asked three elements, which also got printed in the `forEach`.
 It is neat that thanks to laziness the stream automatically behaved efficiently, avoiding unnecessary computations, which requires additional complexity if simply attempted with a for-loop.

-Laziness also has one surprising consequence: it is possible to use infinite streams, which can be created with `Stream.generate(…)` and `Stream.iterate(…)`.
+Laziness also has one surprising consequence: it is possible to use **infinite streams**, which can be created with `Stream.generate(…)` and `Stream.iterate(…)`.
 Care must be taken to make sure the terminating operation finishes at all, i.e. such stream cannot be collected to a list but certain operations still work fine (e.g. `anyMatch`).

 # Tasks